| วารสารสมาคมจิตแพทย์แห่งประเทศไทยJournal of the Psychiatrist

 in comparison to a typical antipsychotic drug, haloperidol, in first-episode

 schizophrenic Thai patients.
+Method Single blind,

 prospective 24-week clinical study was performed on 22 patients